todogroup/ospology/ospo-book/content/en/_index.md

 # Welcome to the OSPO Book

-This book serves as a wiki of knowledge for Open Source Program Office (OSPOs) teams, aiding them in gaining a better understanding of their role within organizations and providing resources built in the open across different organizations for effectively managing an OSPO.
+This book serves as a source of knowledge for Open Source Program Office (OSPOs) teams, aiding them in gaining a better understanding of their role within organizations and providing resources built in the open across different organizations for effectively managing an OSPO.
 The book covers a wide range of topics, including:

 * Why organizations may or may not need an OSPO